- February 21st

 How and why did 21st February become International mother language day?

-In 1952 Bengali Language Movement, four Bengali students sacrificed their lives just for the sake of their mother tongue.
+In the 1952 Bengali Language Movement, four Bengali students sacrificed their lives just for the sake of their mother tongue.
 These students were killed by the police on February 21.
-Later in 1999, UNESCO declared International Mother Language Day to be celebrated on 21st of February, in remembrance of those martyred students.
+Later in 1999, UNESCO declared International Mother Language Day to be celebrated on the 21st of February, in remembrance of those martyred students.